naveenkarya/COEN-241-CloudComputing/hw2/screenshots/README.txt

-slack-request.png: Execution of slack-request function. slack-interactive.png: Execution of slack-interactive function. author-name-from-input.png: Taking author name from input request instead of hardcoding it.
+slack-request.png: Execution of slack-request function. slack-interactive.png: Execution of slack-interactive function. author-name-from-input.png: Taking author name from input request instead of hardcoding it. slack-app-slack-request.png: Screenshot of slack app using the slash function (slack-request) slack-app-slack-interactive.png: Screenshot of slack app using the interactive function (slack-interactive)